-- 1 lb. large fresh jalapeño peppers, halved lengthwise and seeded
+- 1 pound large fresh jalapeño peppers, seeded and halved lengthwise

 - 1 bottle ranch dressing (optional)